Wondering what it’s really like being an Auxiliar de Conversacion and what it takes to become one? This is the guide you've been looking for!

 What it’s like being a Spanish Auxiliar

-As an Auxiliares de conversación, the formal title of this position funded by the Spanish Government, my life at the time this article is published is spent disfrutando (enjoying) the Andalusian sun and olive-scented breezes of Summer.
+As an Auxiliares de Conversación, the formal title of this position funded by the Spanish Government, my life at the time this article is published is spent disfrutando (enjoying) the Andalusian sun and olive-scented breezes of summer.
 During the academic year, however, my days are spent co-teaching bilingual classes at my assigned institute.

 Avoid making my mistake of assuming that because I am teaching English, that I would be doing so strictly within English language classes.
 Not true!
+It's a fun part of the job though, being able to teach the students English in a more natural way throughout their day, instead of in a 30-minute class stuck staring at an English language book.

 An Auxiliar is contracted from October 1-May 31st each academic year.
 Pay is determined by placement, less pay for rural placements vs. higher pay in cities to offset living expenses (which by the way, are not paid).
 And although responsibilities and expectations for participation vary by location, each Aux is given a work schedule for four days totaling 12 (sometimes 16) hours per week.